caduregel/odin-admin-dashboard/README.md

 # odin-admin-dashboard

-A simple admin dash board using css grid and flexbox
+A simple admin dash board using css grid and flexbox.

+Contains MFDOOM, kendrick lamar, jcole, and drake easter eggs